Detecting data exfiltration and USB copying with the USN journal

 Mass file copies, USB drops, and staging directories all leave a recognisable shape in $UsnJrnl:$J. The patterns to filter for, with worked examples.

-This post is the playbook for finding those patterns.
+This post is the playbook for finding those patterns, broken down by exfil channel.

-• The destination volume's journal, if the device was NTFS and you can image it — this is where you see the actual files.
+• The destination volume's journal, if you have the USB image.
+This is where the actual file writes live.

 FileCreate | Close C:\Users\bob\AppData\Local\Temp\sales_q3\